johnnyboygomez/horseshowfinder/README.md

 3. For each horse show, use `geocode_locations()` to:
    1. First check `geocode_cache.json`:
       - If location exists, reuse existing coordinates (longitude, latitude)
-      - If not, geocode it (find loordinates using Nominatim from OpenStreetMap) and add to the cache
+      - If not, geocode it (find coordinates using Nominatim from OpenStreetMap) and add to the cache
    3. Fetch additional show info via API with `get_show_info()`
    4. Append show and location details to `heatmap.json`
 <br>